Jelle-Bijlsma/UTMR/README.md

 has to be renamed.
 I am not quite sure why, however this works.
 It seems  something breaks when using QT5 in conjuction with CV2.

+! qpix images are stored as RGB32, not as UINT8.
+This increases storage 4 fold.
+However current RAM usage is 1.1Gb.
+I have not found the root of the problem yet.

+sobel filter uses a shared memory array, if set to "copy" you get memory errors.
+I would expect the opposite.
+I dont know why this works.

 If you dont have 4k resolution tough luck.

 Menu buttons are suboptimal